c0wsaysmoo/plane-tracker-rgb-pi/README.md

 **Email notifications:**

 - Sent from `flight.tracker.alerts2025@gmail.com`
-- Includes a **link to an interactive map** showing flight positions
+- Includes a **link to an interactive map** showing flight positions (Link is good for 30 days.
+You can always view the maps on your local IP page)

 **Key details:**